yowainwright/yowainwright.github.io/src/pages/2017-02-08-javascript-open-source-eco-system.md

 ## The Core 4

--  Plugins 🔌
+-  Plugins
--  Libraries 📚
+-  Libraries
--  Frameworks 🖼
+-  Frameworks
--  Services 🔧
+-  Services

 ## Core 4 Definitions

-🔌&nbsp;&nbsp;**Plugins:** are a small usable functions.
+**Plugins:** are a small usable functions.
 They should mainly do 1 thing and be usable across a wide spectrum of Frameworks, Libraries, and Services.
 If I can't make a plugin work within several minutes, then I move on.

-📚&nbsp;&nbsp;**Libraries:** are groups of utilities.
+**Libraries:** are groups of utilities.
 Examples of projects I consider libraries are [jQuery](http://jquery.com/) and [LoDash](https://lodash.com/).
 Libraries create ways for their users to more easily do things like manipulate html.
 I find I change Libraries minimally so I tend to go for rock solid products that are stable and well documented.

-🖼&nbsp;&nbsp;**Frameworks:** are projects like [Angular](https://angular.io/docs/js/latest/), [Ember](http://emberjs.com/), and [React](https://facebook.github.io/react/).
+**Frameworks:** are projects like [Angular](https://angular.io/docs/js/latest/), [Ember](http://emberjs.com/), and [React](https://facebook.github.io/react/).
 They establish patterns for writing entire systems of code.
 Frameworks are the cornerstone of products I build so when choosing a framework I build little apps and think about how that Framework's functionality will apply to the project I will be using it for.
 I invest a few days into understanding the basics of a Framework to make sure it's the right choice for a product.

-🔧&nbsp;&nbsp;**Services:** are things like compilers, task runners, or bundlers ([Webpack](http://webpack.github.io/) or [Babel](http://babeljs.io/)).
+**Services:** are things like compilers, task runners, or bundlers ([Webpack](http://webpack.github.io/) or [Babel](http://babeljs.io/)).
 Services make it easier to build Frameworks, Libraries and Plugins.
 Services support the other 3 categories of JavaScript projects so time spent working on them is during configuration.
 I usually spend a few hours configuring Services for projects.

 ## Summary